ucare-uchicago/hadoop-pbse/psbin/README.txt

 SETUP ENV

-1. Setup Hadoop and PBSE environtment vars
+1. Setup Hadoop and UCARE_SE environtment vars
    Check out riza_cshrc and pad these vars to your ~/.cshrc.
    Update the values according to your directory setup.